loonghfut/siyuan-steve-tools/README.md

 STEVETOOLS
 ==========
 This is a collection of personal tools.
 While I use it myself, I hope to share it and help others with relevant needs.
 (Note: Because it is a self-use tool plug-in, there may be some imperfections and even data loss!!
-(Because you use the API related to Siyuan Data Operation), please test it yourself and use it if there is no problem.
+(Because it use the API related to Siyuan Data Operation), please test it yourself and use it if there is no problem.
 At the same time, this plug-in is completely open source)
  Do not use if you mind.
 ### If you find a BUG or have good suggestions, you are welcome to mention issue or pr.
 #### Current tools